"Market Intelligence for High-Geared Performance"

 Classified by security type, the market encompasses network security, endpoint security, application security, and cloud security.

 The network security segment dominated the market with the largest share in 2023.
-Stringent regulations and standards for vehicle safety and cybersecurity, such as UNECE WP.29, mandate robust network security measures, encouraging automakers to invest in advanced solutions.
+Stringent regulations and standards for vehicle safety and cybersecurity, such as those outlined in UNECE WP.29, mandate robust network security measures, encouraging automakers to invest in advanced solutions.
 The growth of remote diagnostics, Over-the-Air (OTA) updates, and fleet management services increases the need for secure network connections to prevent cyber intrusions.

 To know how our report can help streamline your business, Speak to Analyst

-Hardware Based Solutions Segment Led Due to Requirement for Robust Hardware-based Security Measures
+Hardware-Based Solutions Segment Led Due to Requirement for Robust Hardware-Based Security Measures

 By offering, the market encompasses hardware based solutions and software based solutions.